Advanced search

 In the case of replacement therapy with coagulation factors in other congenital deficiencies, antibody reactions have been observed, but there is currently no data with fibrinogen.

-The product contains a maximum of 3 mmol (or 69 mg) of sodium/vial.
+This medicinal product contains up to 69 mg sodium per vial, equivalent to 3.45% of the WHO recommended maximum daily intake of 2 g sodium for an adult.
 This should be taken into consideration in patients following a strict low sodium diet.

 Paediatric population